ska-telescope/skampi/docs/src/triage.rst

 * Acceptance testing
 * Delivery

-The above process is not different for triaging and managing a bug in skampi.
-In the present document we will focus on how to identify a information as problem/bug and how to assign it to the right team(s).
+The above process is no different for triaging and managing a bug in skampi.
+In the present document we will focus on how to identify a problem or bug from incoming information and event notifications and how to assign it to the right team(s).

 Problem identification
 ----------------------